ankitmody/CSC-517-Slack-Bot/PROCESS.md

      * Single Code Base: For continuous integration, maintaining a single code base is important.
 Branches can exist for sometime, but should be brought together through frequent integrations.

      * Shared code: Having worked on the project since the beginning of the semester, there is now a sense of collective responsibility, anyone on the team can improve any part of the sytem at any time.
 The pre-requisite to apply this practice was adoption of teamwide coding practices.

+ ## Consistency

+ * All the stories/tasks were decided at the beginning of first iteration.
+ * Tasks were divided uniformly among all the 4 team members.
+ * The work required to accomplish the tasks was done consistently over the entire duration of iterations.
+ * Once the tasks were completed as planned, they were moved to "Done".

+ ## Scrum Meeting Notes/Process Notes